dbfr3qs/Samples/IdentityServer/v7/AspNetIdentityPasskeys/SETUP.md

 1. Select an iOS 18 simulator or device
 2. Press ⌘R to build and run
 3. Tap "Sign in with Passkey" to authenticate
-4. Tap "Call API" to test authenticated API calls
+4. Tap "Call API" to test DPoP-protected API calls
+5. Tap "Open WebView" to test SSO via session exchange

 ## iPhone Testing (Local Network)